What is the Bonus or Wagering Calculator?

 It allows you to enter information about games’ contributions if not all games contribute 100%.

-Our deposit match calculator provides you with a theoretical win prediction based on the RTP (Return To Player)percentage of the game.
+Our deposit match calculator provides you with a theoretical win prediction based on the RTP (Return To Player) a percentage of the game.

 The deposit match calculator set up comes with a right panel where you can find: